bmolnar91/workbook/module_web_with_python.md

 #### What is SQL injection?
 How to protect an application against it?

-A computer attack in which malicious code is embedded in a poorly-designed application and then passed to the backend database.
+A computer attack in which **malicious code** is embedded in a poorly-designed application and then **passed to the backend database**.

 Steps to take:

-- Input validation (check if the input meets a set of criteria (such as a string contains no standalone single quotation marks)
+- Input validation (check if the input meets a set of criteria, such as a string contains no standalone single quotation marks):
-  - Sanitize the input (modify the input to ensure that it is valid (such as doubling single quotes)
+  - Sanitize the input (modify the input to ensure that it is valid, such as doubling single quotes)
   - Escaping the input:
     - Make sure that every part of a string is interpreted as a **string primitive**, not as a **control character or code**.
     - E.g. `<script>alert('testing')</script>` -> `&lt;script&gt;alert('testing')&lt;/script&gt;`